1386 (16th September)

 Hundred Years’ War

-King Henry V genuinely believed that he had an inherited claim to land in France and the French throne.
+King Henry V genuinely believed that he had an inherited claim to land in France and the French throne through Isabella of France, mother or Edward III who was Henry’s great-grandfather.
 In order to allow himself to pursue his claim he set virtually impossible demands for extending the peace and began to prepare for an invasion of France.

 Henry faced an uprising by Richard of York and Henry, Lord Scrope, who were determined to put Richard II’s heir, Edmund Mortimer, on the throne.
 Henry was warned of the uprising in good time and easily suppressed it.